A Simplified

 timing and tempo of such

-a
+a transfer

-is
+is harder to

-harder to master and maintain.
-Not shifting
+master and maintain.

 weight to the right also prevents the

-reverse
+reverse pivot

-problem that plagues many amateurs when they transfer their weight all
+problem that plagues many amateurs when they transfer their

-the way
+weight all the way

-the outside edge of
+to the outside

-the spine tilting toward the
+and the spine

-the weight
+By getting the weight

-transfer
+transfer right,

 your subconscious will maintain the correct spinal angle.

-3. Right
+3. Right arm

-arm doesn’t detach from the core and the right elbow doesn’t fly up or
+doesn’t detach from the core and the right elbow doesn’t fly up or

 slide behind you

-core (so the
+reconnects with your core (so the

-the impact.
+impact.
 The

-inconsistency.
 If you miss-time it

-a little and start turning the shoulders before the hands and the club drop into
+start turning the shoulders before the hands

-the slot
+drop into the slot

-position,
+position, you

 can easily get a big slice.
-If you let the club drop too low
+If you let the club drop too

-before you start turning,
+low before you start

-will be coming down from
+you will be coming

-the inside and will hook the ball if
+hook the ball if

 you flip your hands to square

-the
+the clubhead.

-clubhead.
 In contrast, by

 keeping the right arm connected with the core and the right

-elbow
+elbow in front

-in front of you, the Simplified
+of you, the Simplified

-Base Swing keeps your club in the
+Base Swing keeps your

-slot all the time.
+club in the slot all the time.
 You

-don’t
+don’t need to

-need to worry about timing the
+worry about timing the

 drop of the hands.
 One less thing to learn and one less

-thing
+thing that could

-that could go wrong.
+go wrong.

-4. As
+4. As shown in the

-the body release gives
+release gives

 you a more generous zone for impact.
 If you catch the ball a